fishy/pandablog/README.md

 # App Configuration
 ## Session key to encrypt the cookie store.
 Generate with: make privatekey
 export PBB_SESSION_KEY=
 ## Password hash that is base64 encoded.
-Generate with: make passhash passwordhere
+Generate with: make passhash
 export PBB_PASSWORD_HASH=
 ## Username to use to login to the platform at: https://example.run.app/login/admin
 export PBB_USERNAME=admin